Russian Foreign Minister roasts US and its European allies as an "Empire of Lies" in UN speech

 "The Americans and the Europeans, who are used to looking down their noses at the rest of the world, are eager to make promises and undertake commitments, including written and legally binding ones, but are reluctant to fulfil them," Lavrov said during his roasting of Russia’s enemies in the current geopolitical showdown.
 "As Russian President Vladimir Putin has said, the West is truly an “empire of lies’."

+Russia started an unprovoked war with Ukraine after it invaded the country last February.
+Since then hundreds of thousands of soldiers have died and at least 40,000 Ukrainian civilians have lost their lives after Russia deliberately targeted residential areas.
+The cost of the war to Ukraine has been at least $411bn, according to the World Bank.

 It fell to the veteran Russian diplomat to deliver Russia’s keynote speech at this year’s UNGA after the International Criminal Court (ICC) issued an arrest warrant for Russian President Vladimir Putin in March, who is charged with kidnapping children from Ukraine, that prevents him from travelling abroad to any country that has signed off on the Rome Statutes.
+Russia has abducted hundreds of children from Ukraine and is subjecting them to anti-Ukraine indocrination in various cities across Russia.

 "A new world order is being born right before our very eyes," Lavrov went on.
 "The future is taking shape in the process of a standoff between the global majority demanding fairer distribution of global riches and advocating diversity within our civilisation, and between the few who employ neo-colonial methods of subjugation in an attempt to save their fleeting dominance."